DUB - TLV

 Recent return flight deals from Dublin to Tel Aviv

-Recommended return flight deals departing in the coming months from the most popular airlines that fly from Dublin to Tel Aviv.
+KAYAK's recommended return flight deals from the most popular airlines that fly from Dublin to Tel Aviv.

 Choose your dates